toose/rapiddl/README.md

 # Installation

 # Usage
-Token should be in the form:
+Your `token` should be in the form:

     {'LoginForm[email]': email@gmail.com', 'LoginForm[password]': 'PasswordHere'}